/ Aquatic robotic installation/ 2010 - 2015

 Vessels is a robotic installation consisting of large groups of autonomous water vehicles.
-With roughly 50 individuals in a population, the robotic agents interact with each other and their environment to form a simple ecosystem.
+The robotic agents interact with each other and their environment to form a simple ecosystem.
 Their collective, emergent behaviour resembles the social interactions in a community of living creatures.
 Observers may empathize with the robots’ behaviours, ascribe intentions and motivations to their actions, and/or draw correlations between the group dynamic and unseen characteristics of their milieu.

 / site-specific underwater installation/ 2013